latoyahr1/First-Repo/README.md

 # Hello

-This is my first RD
+This is my first repo.